circleci/circleci-docs/jekyll/_docs/installing-elasticsearch.md

     - elasticsearch
 ```

-The default version of elasticsearch is {{ versions.elasticsearch }}.
+The default version of elasticsearch is {{ site.data.versions.elasticsearch }}.
 If you need a custom version, you can download and start it from your build.
 To install 1.0.1, add the following to your circle.yml:

 ```